indigos33k3r/coinmiq/README.md

 Planned features:
 -----------------

-- [x] A HTML/Javascript widget to mine crypto (NIM) to any address that the user specifies.
+- [x] A widget to mine crypto (NIM) to any address that the user specifies.
 This has been published as [a reusable React component](http://www.github.com/joewandy/react-coinmiq-miner) that can be installed via ```npm```.
-- [ ] Mining pool.
+- [ ] Mining pool support.
 - [ ] Dashboard to monitor earnings.
-- [ ] Withdrawal of mined coins to Bitcoin/Ethereum/Monero (via shapeshift).
+- [ ] Withdrawal of mined coins to Bitcoin/Ethereum/Monero (via shapeshift or cross-chain atomic transactions).
-- [ ] Social media tipping bots, e.g. Reddit, Twitter and Telegram.

 Experimental features:
 ----------------------